 Tea towels are popular as commemorative items particularly with church groups and community groups that are celebrating significant milestones.

 Here’s another example: the Queensland Country Women’s Association produces a tea towel annually for its ‘country of study’.
 It bears the QCWA logo and year, the name of the country and images that reflect that land.

 Keepsakes are not generally used.
-So buy extra: for example, one to use daily and smile at now; and one to keep pristine, to bring the memories back in years to come sans food stains.
+So buy extra: for example, one to use daily and smile at now; and one to keep pristine, to bring the memories back in years to come without food stains.

 How successful are tea towels as a fundraiser?